Diana Panton

+Career

-Panton started her music career as a member of the Hamilton All-Star Jazz Band.
-After hearing her perform with this band, multi-instrumentalist Don Thompson invited her to attend the Banff Centre, where he was a faculty member.
+Panton's early jazz influence was hearing her father play an album by Ella Fitzgerald.
+In high school, she played violin and clarinet, then in her last year joined the Hamilton All-Star Jazz Band. which performed in Europe and the Montreux Jazz Festival.
+After hearing her perform with this band, multi-instrumentalist Don Thompson invited her to attend the Banff Centre, where he taught.
 This led to Thompson's collaboration on Panton's albums a decade later.

 Panton holds a Master's degree in French literature from McMaster University and studied Art at the Parsons School in Paris.
-She teaches French, Art, and Drama at Westdale Secondary School in Hamilton, Ontario.
+She has taught courses at Westdale Secondary School and McMaster University in Hamilton, Ontario, as well as classes at Nanterre and Sorbonne universities in France.